Lead Paint Inspections

 2. Visual Inspection of the Property’s Exterior

-The first part of the lead paint inspection is a visual inspection of the entire exterior including walls, windows, doors, door frames, trim, soffit, fascia, gutters, downspouts, porches, posts, columns, ceilings, railings, and steps on both the main structure and any outbuildings accessible to tenants.
-This includes the top front cornice on Baltimore City row homes which is often in poor condition.
-There can be no deteriorated paint conditions (peeling, chipping, cracking, etc.) regardless of the age or type of paint in order for the inspection to proceed to the interior portion.
+The first part of the lead paint inspection is a visual inspection of the entire exterior (walls, windows, doors, door frames, trim, soffit, fascia, gutters, downspouts, porches, posts, columns, ceilings, railings, steps, etc.) on both the main structure and any structures on the property that are accessible to tenants.
+This includes the top front cornice on rowhomes )which is often in poor condition).
+There can be no deteriorated paint conditions (peeling, chipping, bubbling, cracking, etc.) regardless of the age/type of paint in order for the inspection to proceed to the interior portion.
+All work areas, construction debris, and loose paint chips/dust also needs to be cleaned up.

 The following pictures are examples of conditions that will FAIL the exterior visual inspection and require correction before a re-inspection is performed (at an additional cost).